 Man is a social animal.
 From birth till death, we enter into different relationships.
 Some relationships are nurturing and nourish us while some may turn out to be abusive or destructive.

-Here are 12 signs that indicate that a person might be suffering from Post traumatic relationship syndrome and what to do about it:
+Here are 12 signs that indicate that a person might be suffering from Post Relationship Stress Disorder or Post-Traumatic Relationship Syndrome and what to do about it:

 Generally, a person has a wide range of coping mechanisms at his disposal and he utilizes them optimally by choosing the appropriate response from the entire range of options in a calm and relaxed state of mind.